MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist-free.md

 3. Download and install the Remote Assist app.

 4. Start the app, and then sign in to Teams with your Azure AD credentials.
 If you don't already have a Teams account and an Azure AD account, the app will prompt you to create free accounts.
-Or you can [go to this website to sign up for your Teams and Azure AD accounts](https://businessstore.microsoft.com/en-us/create-account/signup?products=CFQ7TTC0K8P5:0001&lm=deeplink&lmsrc=freePageWeb&cmpid=FreemiumSignUpHeader).
+Or you can [go to this website to sign up for your free Teams and Azure AD accounts](https://businessstore.microsoft.com/en-us/create-account/signup?products=CFQ7TTC0K8P5:0001&lm=deeplink&lmsrc=freePageWeb&cmpid=FreemiumSignUpHeader).

 ### See also